Early Termination of Charitable Remainder Trusts: Tax Consequences and Planning Opportunities

 Recording of a 90-minute premium CLE/CPE webinar with Q&A

-This CLE/CPE webinar will provide tax counsel and advisers with a detailed and practical guide to the early termination of charitable remainder trusts (CRTs).
+This CLE/CPE course will provide tax counsel and advisers with a detailed and practical guide to the early termination of charitable remainder trusts (CRTs).
 The panel will discuss the reasons for terminating a CRT early, drafting questions and provisions that allow for early termination of a CRT, methods of termination, state law considerations, and tax consequences and planning opportunities arising from termination of a CRT.

 - Reasons to consider termination